mamdouni/java-next-generations/java13/readme.md

 ## Security

-These classes has been moved to another package.
-From :
+These classes has been moved to another package from :
 - javax.security.cert.Certificate
 - javax.security.cert.X509Certificate